Venezuela unrest toll rises as soldier is shot in head

 Tareck El Aissami, governor of Aragua state and a member of the ruling Socialist Party, said authorities arrested a "Chinese mercenary" near where the National Guard captain was killed.

-Aissami said an "arsenal" was found in the man's home, and showed video of hundreds of rounds of different calibers.
+"This terrorist was captured carrying a firearm - a Glock pistol, and we found an arsenal in his home," Aissami said, showing video of hundreds of rounds of different calibres.

-He gave the man's Venezuelan identity card number, but did not elaborate further.
-The government has often talked of alleged assassination plans, but rarely provides many details.
+"We also seized a revolver, advanced telecoms systems, two-way radios, military uniforms, helmets, balaclavas and tear gas canisters," the governor said, adding the haul was "irrefutable proof" the opposition had violent plans.

-In Puerto Ordaz, in the south of the country, Reuters witnesses said riot police clashed with hundreds of students.
-At least two government-owned vehicles were burnt by protesters.
+Aissami gave the man's Venezuelan identity card number, but did not elaborate on the raid or where the man was from originally.
+The government has often talked about alleged assassination plans, rarely with many details.

 Supporters of both political camps, and several members of the security forces, have been killed.
 Hundreds of people have been injured, and more than 1,500 have been arrested.